Ten Out of 10: Release and reception

-The album was released in two variations: original 1981 edition for all the markets except US and later 1982 version exclusively for the US.
-The US edition of the album included three new compositions co-written by Andrew Gold ("The Power of Love", "We've Heard It All Before", "Run Away"), "Tomorrow's World Today" which was originally a b-side to "Don't Turn Me Away" single and a different mix of "Memories".
+The album was released in two variations: the original edition in 1981 for all markets except the US and, in 1982, a rather different version, exclusively for the US.
+The US edition of the album included three new compositions co-written by Andrew Gold: "The Power of Love", "We've Heard It All Before", and "Run Away", along with "Tomorrow's World Today", which was originally a b-side to the "Don't Turn Me Away" single, and a different mix of "Memories".
 The new songs replaced "Action Man in Motown Suit", "Listen with Your Eyes", "Lying Here with You" and "Survivor".

 The album was preceded by the singles "Les Nouveaux Riches" b/w "I Hate to Eat Alone" (UK only release) and "Don't Turn Me Away" b/w "Tomorrow's World Today" (except US).
 "Memories" b/w "Overdraft in Overdrive" was later released in The Netherlands and Australia only.
-It was also scheduled for UK release in February 1982 but eventually substituted with "The Power of Love" a month later.
+It was also scheduled for UK-release in February 1982 but a month later "The Power of Love" was released instead.
 New compositions recorded with Andrew Gold were all released as singles in 1982: "The Power of Love" b/w "You're Coming Home Again" (released with "Action Man in a Motown Suit" as the B-side in some countries), "Run Away" b/w "Action Man in a Motown Suit", "We've Heard It All Before" b/w "Overdraft in Overdrive" (UK only release).

 Ten Out of 10 failed to chart in the UK and despite the revisions to the album made for the North American market, it did not chart in the US either.
 Like the previous 10cc album Look Hear?, Ten Out of 10 performed better in Europe and Canada.
-The single "Don't Turn Me Away" was a Top 40 hit in Canada, reaching #38, while "Run Away" managed to peak at #50 in the UK, the first band's charting single since "Dreadlock Holiday" in 1978.
+The single "Don't Turn Me Away" was a Top 40 hit in Canada, reaching #38, while "Run Away" managed to peak at #50 in the UK, the band's first charting single since "Dreadlock Holiday" in 1978.

 Gouldman later admitted that greater involvement by Gold might have lifted the band's early 1980s output from its mediocrity:

-Following Ten Out of 10, the band ended its stint with Warner Bros.
-Records in the US which started with their previous album Look Hear?
+Following Ten Out of 10, the band ended the stint with Warner Bros.
+Records in the US which had started with their previous album Look Hear?
 (1980).

-The album was reissued on CD in Japan in 2006 with original UK tracklisting adding the US version tracks, b-sides and single versions as bonus tracks.
+The album was reissued on CD in Japan in 2006 with the original UK tracklisting, adding the US version tracks, b-sides and single versions as bonus tracks.
 It was reissued in the SHM-CD format in 2008 (again a Japanese exclusive release) in 2008.
 Both the 2006 and 2008 reissues were packaged in mini-LP replica artwork.

-On 25 August 2014 the album finally received a UK release featuring the same track listing as the 2006 deluxe edition but packaged in a jewel box with a booklet.
+On 25 August 2014, the album finally received a UK release.
+It features the same track listing as the 2006 deluxe edition; however, it is packaged in a jewel box with a booklet.
 The 2014 version was mastered by Andy Pearce.
-The album received a U.S. release on CD the following week of 2 September 2014.
+The album received a U.S. release on CD the following week on 2 September 2014.